anshul1004/NeuralNetwork/README.md

 The neural network is trained using different activation functions such as sigmoid, tanh & ReLU.
 Training and testing error sum for different activation functions is calculated and compared to get the best activation function on the given dataset.

 Hyperparameters used: Learning rate, Max iterations, Train-test data percentage split

+For more information on the final results, please take a look at "Assignment 2 Programming Part Report.pdf".